 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water.
-ECWA's target fluoride level has been reduced from 1.0 mg/L to 0.7 mg/L. To ensure that the fluoride supplement in your water provides optimal dental protection, the NYSDOH requires that the ECWA monitor fluoride levels on a daily basis.
-In 2016, monitoring showed fluoride levels in your water were in the optimal range 99% of the time.
-None of the monitoring results during fluoride addition showed fluoride at levels that approached the 2.2 mg/l maximum contaminant level (MCL).
+ECWA's target fluoride level is 0.7 mg/L. To ensure that the fluoride supplement in your water provides optimal dental protection, the NYSDOH requires that the ECWA monitor fluoride levels on a daily basis.
+In 2017, fluoride was only added to the drinking water from January to March due to renovation of the facilities.
+During that period, monitoring showed fluoride levels in your water were in the optimal range 95% of the time.
+None of the monitoring results during fluoride addition showed fluoride at levels that approached the 2.2 mg/I maximum contaminant level (MCL).